aissa93/X-Contribution./README.md

 We have two scenarios:
 1. Create number sequence in newly created form
-	- Create a string EDT to be the typr of the field that will maintaine Sequence number in it.
+	- Create a string EDT to be the type of the field that will maintaine Sequence number in it.
 	- Creat extension class of module parmater table like (BankParameters) as the file in the same branch (BankParameters_Extension)
 	- Create extension class of number sequence module class like (NumberSeqModuleBank) as the file in the same branch (NumberSeqModuleBank_Extension).
 	- Write the code consume Sequence Number in initiate form.